kailey-nieves/MDEF-Website-Repository/docs/Term2/Remixing-Materials-.01.md

 Also, other uses can be creatign garments w/ this biomaterials or decomposables bags, or pots, soaps and many other things.
 In this case, my samples of theads can be use to create bio-based fibers and textiles in a way to substitute textiles that take to much time to degrade and/or are very toxic to our environment.
 This replacing textiles use in fashion, decorations, furniture, etc.

-As for my samples in agar, I have to change the recipe in order for it to be
+As for my samples in agar, I have to change the recipe in order for it to be hard and does not break quickly.